keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/bearer_token.md

 ### JSON

-In the underlying JSON the Bearer Token is implemented as follows:
+In the underlying JSON, the Bearer Token is implemented as follows:

 Place your token into the `config.#__BEARER_TOKEN` parameter.
 The `Authorization` header is then constructed using the `concat` function.